ZFMK/DigitalCatalogue/README.md

 # DigitalCatalogue
-Webportal and Digital Catalogue for the ZFMK Natural History Collections
+Webportal and Digital Catalogue for the Natural History Collections of ZFMK

 Programming: B. Quast